 Belt and pulley are also used in air compressor engines, agricultural equipment, conveyors, etc.

-A single pulley that changes the direction of force is used on cranes, well to lift out a bucket, raising a flag, adjusting a window blind, etc.
+A single pulley that changes the direction of force is used on cranes, well to lift out a bucket, raise a flag, adjust a window blind, etc.

 Below are examples of the application of a belt and pulley:

-- Using a crane in a construction site
+• Using a crane on a construction site

-- Curtain at a theater hall uses pulley, making them easy to pull apart.
+• Curtain at a theater hall uses pulleys, making them easy to pull apart.

 Selection consideration